 What to bring:

-- Food: There will be no community meals other than the Passover seder.
+- Food: There will be no community meals other than potlucks for the evening of each weekly or annual Sabbath.
 Each attendee will need to bring their own food for the entire feast.
 There are camp stoves in the cabins.
 There will be limited shared refrigerator space available in the main meeting hall.

 - Bedding: sheets and blankets (or sleeping bag) and pillows.
 (Mattresses are provided.)